-Krabi’s highest and most difficult hike is a walk up 1,397 meter high Khao Phanom Bencha in the national park close to Krabi Town.
+Krabi’s highest and most difficult hike is a walk up 1,397 meters high Khao Phanom Bencha in the national park close to Krabi Town.

-The walk starts in the morning – between 9am and 10am from the side opposite to the Huay Toh Waterfall entrance to Khao Phanom Bencha National Park of Thailand.
-Meaning, you have to find a way to get you the whole way around the mountain to the other ranger station called “Bang Saran Village” or Ban San Tourist Service Center according to their map (bottom of page) ranger station and entrance to the park.
+The walk starts in the morning – between 9 am and 10 am from the side opposite to the Huay Toh Waterfall entrance to Khao Phanom Bencha National Park of Thailand.
+Meaning, that you have to find a way to get the whole way around the mountain to the other ranger station called “Bang Saran Village” or Ban San Tourist Service Center according to their map (bottom of page) ranger station and entrance to the park.

 Contact for Tour Here.

 Camping is a possibility too!
-You can hike up one day and camp overnight one or two nights.
+You can hike up one day and camp overnight for one or two nights.
 There are no tents or other gear provided so it’s the case of bringing your own tent and everything else.
-It is COLD on the top of the mountain so you best have sleeping bags for night time.
+It is COLD on the top of the mountain so you best have sleeping bags for nighttime.

 I’m not sure about the Asiatic black bears – and whether they’d come into your camp area – I haven’t a clue – so some research is in order if you plan to stay overnight.
 Apparently, the guide does not stay overnight with you – but I’m sure you could talk him into it with some extra cash.

 The cost for a guide to take you up and back down the same day – is just 1000 baht per person!
 For two days, another thousand per person.
 I think that’s really quite a good rate and I’ll be going up soon.

 As soon as I recover from hiking up another, smaller hill here – in Tub Kaak.
 There really should be a meeting place online for getting groups to go here and you can email me if you want to go.
 I don’t want to stay overnight – just up and down the same day.

 On the other side of the mountain is the Huay Toh Waterfall you can check out another day!